The Art of Love and Meaning

 What brings you hope for the future.

-Memories that feel warm.
+Memories that make you feel warm.

-Laughter that hurts.
+Laughter that hurts your gut.

 Your person.
-Family.
+Your family.

 Feelings over pretty things.